Leila Pahlavi: Death

-On Sunday 10 June 2001, Leila was found dead in her room in Leonard Hotel in London just before 19:30 BST by her doctor.
-She was found to have more than five times the lethal dose of Seconal, a barbiturate used to treat insomnia, in her system, along with a nonlethal amount of cocaine, apparently committing suicide.
+On Sunday 10 June 2001, Leila was found dead in her room in the Leonard Hotel in West London just before 19:30 BST by her doctor.
+She was 31 years of age.
+She was found to have more than five times the minimum lethal dose of Seconal, a barbiturate used to treat insomnia, in her system (her blood contained a Seconol level of 27.3mg per litre), along with a nonlethal amount of cocaine, the painkiller Palfium, and the sleeping tablet Rohypnol, having committed suicide.

 She was found in bed, her body emaciated by years of anorexia, bulimia, and food intolerances.
-According to a report on her death, which included information from an autopsy conducted by the Westminster Coroner's Court, she stole the Seconal from her doctor's desk during an appointment and was addicted to the drug, typically taking 40 pills at once, rather than the prescribed two.
+According to a report on her death, which included information from an autopsy conducted by the Westminster Coroner's Court, her doctor--who had prescribed 120 Palfiums and 100 Seconals on each of two separate occasions on 10 and 16 May 2001--said she stole prescriptions from his desk during an appointment.
+However, her doctor later admitted disciplinary charges that he had repeatedly issued prescriptions for controlled drugs to her without having met her and without having first-hand information about her medical history, which he admitted was "inappropriate, irresponsible and not in the interests of Miss Pahlavi."
+She was addicted to Seconal, typically taking 40 pills at once, rather than the prescribed two.

 On 17 June 2001, she was buried near her maternal grandmother, Farideh Diba (née Ghotbi), in the Cimetière de Passy, Paris, France.
-At the funeral attendance was her mother, the former royal family of Iran; as well as members of the former French royal family; and Frederic Mitterrand, the nephew of the late French president François Mitterrand.
+Attendees at her funeral included her mother, the former royal family of Iran; as well as members of the former French royal family; and Frederic Mitterrand, the nephew of the late French president François Mitterrand.

+Aftermath

-On 4 January 2011, her brother Ali Reza Pahlavi was found dead at his home in Boston, Massachusetts, from an apparent suicide.
+Close family friends say that her brother Ali Reza Pahlavi became very depressed after the death of Leila, to whom he was very close.
+On 4 January 2011, after a long period of depression, he was found dead at his apartment in Boston, Massachusetts, from a self-inflicted gunshot wound in an apparent suicide.